killcarter-gaming/Carters_Chernaurus_Builds/README.md

  These "Special/Settlemnet's/Military/Medical/Trader/Builds/Facilities, shall be referred too as Data from hence forth" are built for a Dayz Chernaurus server.
  Under no circumstances shall any person/s receive monetary gains from the distribution "sale,loan,lease,purchase or any other form of distribution means" of this data.
- Furthermore, "killcarter-gaming aka killcarter" shall not be held liable in any form for the distribution of altered or fraudulant forms of this data. all data which is posted/published by "killcarter-gaming aka killcarter" which is then altered/changed in any way or form by another person, shall then see that other person assume all responsibility and be held liable for any and all changes they have done to the said data.
+ Furthermore, "killcarter-gaming aka killcarter" shall not be held liable in any form for the distribution of altered or fraudulant forms of this data. all data which is posted/published by "killcarter-gaming aka killcarter" which is then altered/changed in any way or form by another person/s, shall then see that other person/s assume all responsibilities and be held liable for any and all changes they have done to the said data.